OguzPastirmaci/misc/vmdk-import.md

 Because of that, the current initramfs that will be used on OCI does not have included the virtio drivers.

+Please run the steps in a VM running your RHEL image that you will be exporting to OCI.

 ## Checking virtio drivers

 1. Please check the kernel version.
 It should be **3.4** and above.